kyleu/databaseflow/doc/src/main/paradox/scalaExport.md

 * Async queries to retrieve your model by id or foreign key, insert or update models, and search.
 Batch and sequence queries are also available.

+* Slick tables and column types, and doobie queries including strong support for Json, enums, and `java.time` classes.

 * A search result model with binary and json serialization that allows paging, sorting, and filtering with strongly-typed parameters.

 * Dependency-injected service that provides (optionally audited) methods to search or change your models.